 Particle Flow algorithm requires good spatial separations of calorimeter showers induced by different final state particles for their reconstruction.
 It is imperative to minimize the amount of material before the calorimeter to reduce the uncertainty induced by the nuclear interactions and Bremsstrahlung radiations.
-Therefore, a high granularity calorimeter system and low material tracking system are implemented in the CEPC-v1 detector con-103 cept.
-The tracking system consists of silicon vertexing and tracking detectors as well as 104 a Time Projection Chamber (TPC).
-The calorimetry system is based on the sampling 105 technology with absorber/active-medium combination of Tungsten-Silicon for the electro-106 magnetic calorimeter (ECAL) and Iron-Scintillator for the hadronic calorimeter (HCAL).
-107 The calorimeters are segmented at about 1 channel/cm3, three orders of magnitude finer 108 than those of the LHC detectors.
-Both the tracking and the calorimeter system are housed 109 inside a solenoid of 3.5 Tesla magnetic field.
-The CEPC-v1 detector has a sophisticated 110 machine-detector interface with an 1.5 meter L (the distance between the interaction point 111 and the final focusing quadrupole magnet) to accommodate the high design luminosity.
-Ta-112 ble 2.2 shows the geometric parameters and the benchmark subdetector performances of 113 the CEPC-v1 detector.
+Therefore, a high granularity calorimeter system and low material tracking system are implemented in the CEPC-v1 detector concept.
+The tracking system consists of silicon vertexing and tracking detectors as well as a Time Projection Chamber (TPC).
+The calorimetry system is based on the sampling technology with absorber/active-medium combination of Tungsten-Silicon for the electromagnetic calorimeter (ECAL) and Iron-Scintillator for the hadronic calorimeter (HCAL).
+The calorimeters are segmented at about 1 channel/cm, three orders of magnitude finer than those of the LHC detectors.
+Both the tracking and the calorimeter system are housed inside a solenoid of 3.5 Tesla magnetic field.
+The CEPC-v1 detector has a sophisticated machine-detector interface with an 1.5 meter L\ (the distance between the interaction point and the final focusing quadrupole magnet) to accommodate the high design luminosity.
+Table 2 shows the geometric parameters and the benchmark subdetector performances of the CEPC-v1 detector.
 A quartic view of the detector is shown in Fig. 2.
-114